zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 Ph.D.
 Student Recruitment
 ======
 * <span style="color:red">**I am looking for motivated students to join my lab as Ph.D. students in HKUST!**</span>
-    * Please do check the [Recruitment](https://zhiyaoxie.github.io/recruitment/){: .btn--paper} for more details.
-    * We still have multiple positions for Fall'25 enrollments.
+    * We still have multiple positions for Fall'25 and later enrollments.
 We are always hiring.
-    * We welcome students with both CS and EE background, especially students with strong algorithm & programming & deep learning background.
+    * We welcome students with both CS and EE background.
+    * We strongly prefer students that meet one of following criteria: 1) strong algorithm and programming background; 2) strong deep learning background; 3) strong computer architecture background; 4) rich research experience and/or publications.
     * Learn more about ML for EDA in [Chinese](https://zhiyaoxie.github.io/files/ml4eda.pdf){: .btn--paper}.
     * We support RA or Master *only if* you intend to continue with a PhD in our team.

 * Do not hesitate to [email](mailto:eezhiyao@ust.hk){: .btn--code} me (eezhiyao@ust.hk) if you are interested!
     * Please do excuse me for not being able to reply every email...
 Also please do not be discouraged if you do not receive a reply.
     * No need to waste time writing a long email, just drop me your CV with grade.

 Why Joining Us?
 ======